|Authorization Code:||SAI/ QMS/QM/001|

 - The Most Inexpensive and Competitive Tuition Rates;

-To create and disseminate knowledge through research and creative inquiry, teaching, and learning, and to transfer our intellectual product to enhance society in meaningful and sustainable ways.
+To create and disseminate knowledge through research and creative inquiry, teaching, and learning, and to transfer our intellectual product in order to enhance society in meaningful and sustainable ways.

-To achieve these ends by pursuing the advantages of a diverse and relatively small community, open to the exchange of ideas, where discovery, creativity, and personal and professional development can flourish.
+To achieve these ends by pursuing the advantages of a diverse and relatively small community, open to the exchange of ideas, where discovery, creativity, and personal as well as professional development can flourish.

 Institute’s Core Values